Skip to content

 0 / 1

-The company reports an aggregated figure for the total water consumption across the group, however it does not include all subsidiaries.
-Water intensity figures covering all rubber operations is not reported by the company.
-The water consumption figures reported are not improving.
+The company reports an aggregated figure for the total water consumption across the group, however, the figure is not reported as intensity and does not include all natural rubber subsidiaries.
+Additionally, the water consumption figures reported are not improving.

 • N